A photograph supposedly showing England’s Queen Elizabeth II working as a mechanic during World War II is often circulated on social media:

 The viral photograph was taken by William Horton and is available via the National Portrait Gallery of London.
 A number of additional images of Princess Elizabeth training as a mechanic during World War II can also be found at Getty Images.

 The International Museum of World War II displayed a similar photograph of Princess Elizabeth at their “Women in WWII: On the Home Fronts and the Battlefronts” exhibition in 2018.
-Kenneth Rendell, the museum’s director, told Time magazine at the time:
+Kenneth Rendell, the museum’s director, told Time magazine at the time that:

 “To me it’s a really interesting example of women’s roles in the war.
 Women wanted to be part of what was going on.
 They were a part of what was going on.
 It fits in with the statement made by Elizabeth’s mother, Queen Elizabeth, that when Buckingham Palace was bombed she felt she could look the East Enders in the eye.”